OSC/ood-documentation/source/reference/files/nginx-stage-yml.rst

    .. danger::

-      Currently :ref:`mod-ood-proxy` will only look for socket files following the format::
+      Currently the proxy will only look for socket files following the format::

         $OOD_PUN_SOCKET_ROOT/<user>/passenger.sock